albertopeam/blockchain-developer_supply-chain/README.md

-If libraries were used, include why these libraries were adopted. truffle-assertions -> to test events emitted by contracts
+If libraries were used, include why these libraries were adopted. truffle-assertions -> to test events emitted by contracts web3 -> to be able to access web3 API correctly truffleContract -> broken custom truffle contract

 If IPFS is used, include how IPFS is used in this project.